-Courtney is a member of the firm’s Litigation Group and Commercial Leasing Team.
+Courtney is a member of the firm’s Litigation Group and Commercial Leasing Group.
 She practises civil litigation with an emphasis on construction, commercial, municipal and defamation law matters.

 Her background in engineering is the foundation of her practice in the construction and product liability areas, including defending architects in professional negligence claims and advising clients on disputes that arise under the Construction Lien Act.
 In her commercial leasing practice, Courtney advises landlords and tenants on all aspects of commercial leasing disputes, including defaults on leases, injunction proceedings and the interpretation of lease agreements.